-As at 31 December 2021 7% (2020: 7%) of Allianz Darta's SCR, as calculated in accordance with the Standard Formula, is held in respect of operational risk.
+As at 31 December 2022 10% (2021: 7%) of Allianz Darta's SCR, as calculated in accordance with the Standard Formula, is held in respect of operational risk.
+The increase in operational risk is in line with the increases in our underlying expenses.